Samer Hassan face photo

 As an activist, I have been involved in a wide diversity of grassroots initiatives in Madrid (Spain) and in Beirut (Lebanon), together with multiple online communities, and I’m accredited as grassroots facilitator.

-And as a teacher, I try to apply a participatory approach inspired by grassroots facilitation, especially in my favourite course on cyber-ethics.
+As a teacher, I try to apply a participatory approach inspired by grassroots facilitation, especially in my favourite course on cyber-ethics.

 If you’d like to know more details about me, you can check my public bio, my cv, or my publications.
 You may see my random thoughts and concerns in my Twitter account.
 And you may contact me directly using: hi@samer.hassan.name